MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-online/Get-SPOCrossGeoUsers.md

 ```Powershell
 Get-SPOCrossGeoUsers -ValidDataLocation
 ```
-In a multi-geo tenant, get all the cross users and validate its data location
+In a multi-geo tenant, get all the cross users and validate its data location.

 ### -----------------------EXAMPLE 2-----------------------------
 ```Powershell
 Get-SPOCrossGeoUsers
 ```
-In a multi-geo tenant, get all the cross users
+In a multi-geo tenant, get all the cross users.

 ## PARAMETERS